-The testing activity was carried out in the atmospheric boundary layer test section of the Politecnico di Milano wind tunnel (GVPM), which has dimensions: 13.84 m wide x 3.84 m high x 35 m long.
-The test setup is shown in Fig. 1, and a sketch of the wind tunnel facility is reported in Appendix B. The turbine was mounted on a 6-DOFs robotic platform to enable forced motion.
+The testing activity was carried out in the atmospheric boundary layer test section of the Politecnico di Milano wind tunnel (GVPM), which has dimensions of 13.84 m wide \times 3.84 m high \times 35 m long.
+The test setup is shown in Fig. 1, and a sketch of the wind tunnel facility is reported in Appendix B. The turbine was mounted on a 6-DOF robotic platform to enable forced motion.